ddella/WebSocket/README.md

 ## Step 2 — Web Server

-You need a web server to present a web page for the users to enter all the parameters needed to create the WebSocket.
-The magic to create the TCP connection is done within the JavaScript on the client browser (Firefox/Chrome/Safari).
+You need a web server to present a web page for the users to enter all the parameters needed to create the WebSocket session.
+The magic to create the TCP connection is done within the JavaScript on the client browser.
+Most modern browser support WebSocket.

-The web page lets you enter the following information to create the WebSocket connection:
+The web page lets you enter the following information to create the WebSocket session:

 - The hostname/IP address of the WebSocket server.
 - The TCP port the server listens on.